43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 ![eslint dependency graph](/assets/images/eslint-graph.png){: .img-small}

 We can see in this graph that the `find-up` branch is isolated, in that nothing else uses its deep dependencies.
 For something as simple as an upwards file-system traversal, maybe we don't need 6 packages.
 We can then go look for an alternative, such as [`empathic`](https://npmx.dev/package/empathic) which has a much smaller [dependency graph](https://npmgraph.js.org/?q=empathic@2.0.0) and achieves the same thing.

+## Module replacements

+The [module replacements](https://github.com/es-tooling/module-replacements) project is being used as a central data set for the wider community to document which packages can be replaced with native functionality, or more performant alternatives.

+If you're ever in need of an alternative or just want to check your dependencies, this data set is great for that.

+Similarly, if you come across packages in your tree which are made redundant by native functionality, or just have better battle-tested alternatives, this project is definitely a great place to contribute that so others can benefit from it.

+Paired with the data, there's also a [codemods project](https://github.com/es-tooling/module-replacements-codemods) which provides codemods to automatically migrate some of these packages to their suggested replacements.

 # Closing Thoughts